filipinascimento/bl-network-visualization/README.md

 ## Output

-The output is a folder containing the pdfs of the static visualizations for each network in input.
+The output folder contains the pdfs of the static visualizations for each network in input.

 #### Product.json